herrrolii/miles/README.md

 - `theme="light"`
 - `theme="dark"`

-If you serve the CSS from a different URL than the JS file's folder, set an explicit override:
+If you want to serve `run-heatmap.css` from a different URL than the folder that serves `run-heatmap.js`, set an explicit override with the `css-href` attribute:

 ```html
 <run-heatmap